TheNivas/LearningScala/9B_Conditional_Statement_and_Loops/src/main/scala/Notes.md

     }
     println(count) // 1000
 ```

-List: similar to arrays, immutable <br>
+List: similar to arrays, immutable
 list in scala is similar to tuple in python

 ```scala
 //List: similar to arrays, immutable var numberList = List(1,2,3,4,5,6,7,8,9,10)